WEDDING INFORMATION (Revised---7/19/2021)

 Clergy: $100.00 suggested, but actual free-will offering

-- For marriage at St. Joseph the Worker in Chatham, Illinois at least one party must be a practicing Catholic, and both must be canonically free to marry (never married civilly, in Church or common law).
+For marriage at St. Joseph the Worker in Chatham, Illinois at least one party must be a practicing Catholic, and both must be canonically free to marry (never married civilly, in Church or common law).
 Normally the marriage takes place in the church of the bride and the Catholic Rite of Marriage is celebrated.
-One of the parish clergy must be contacted at least 9 months prior to a proposed wedding date.
-This is universal Canon Law and diocesan policy.
+The pastor must be contacted at least 6 months prior to a proposed wedding date.

 These guidelines are subject to change.